-The time it takes to complete the work on a Probate matter vary greatly depending in the complexity and size of the estate On average it will take around 3-4 months an estate administration to be finalised with the exception of any house sale which will be dependent on a buyer being found and matters running through to completion in a timely fashion.
+The time it takes to complete the work on a Probate matter vary greatly depending in the complexity and size of the estate On average it will take around 3-6 months for an estate administration to be finalised with the exception of any house sale which will be dependent on a buyer being found and matters running through to completion in a timely fashion.

 Disbursements are costs related to your matter that are payable to third parties, such as court fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

 In a Probate matter the following disbursements are likely to apply:

 HMCTS fees for additional copies £1.50 per copy- (no Vat)*

 Land registry copy deeds (if required to prove ownership) £3.00 per copy (no Vat)

 Bankruptcy searches if needed £2.00 per beneficiary (no Vat)

 Trustee advertisement fee £290 (inc Vat) – This fee may vary depending upon where the deceased lived